crazzfeng/sendcloud-docs/docs/Accounts and Settings/billing.md

   </Tab>
 </Tabs>

-## Managing Billing Info
+## Managing Billing Information

-The following information will be used to issue an invoice.
+The following information will be used to issue invoices.
 Please fill it in correctly.
-If any modification is needed, please contact us.
+If any modifications are needed, please contact us.

-Contact Name
+* Contact Name
-Company Name
+* Company Name
-Website
+* Website
-Company Address
+* Company Address

-Detail Address
+* Detailed Address

-Business License
+* Business License

-Note：Business License Upload Requirement
+## Business License Upload Requirements

+Please note the following requirements when uploading your business license:

-1. The text on the license should be clearly identifiable and match the billing info.
+1. The text on the license must be clearly readable and match the billing information provided.

-2. The file size cannot exceed 2M.
+2. File size cannot exceed 2MB.

-3. Only JPG, JPEG or PNG files can be uploaded.
+3. Only JPG, JPEG, or PNG file formats are accepted.